kienle-k/Onmap/README.md

 Todo:

-Reimplement CLI parsing
+Reimplement CLI parsing (with clap)
-Restructure and add lib.rs
+Restructure and add lib.rs (already added lib.rs but CLI parsing should be done in main.rs)

-Add unit tests (integration tests?)
+Add unit tests (Done for Kevin)
 Remove unwraps
 Remove copy / clones
 Revise error handling (also check if option or result is correctly used)